zetifinance/main-website-2023-fork/content/pages/financiers.md

         It can be hard for traditional automotive lenders to stand out in a crowded market.
 Zeti can help such lenders differentiate their offering and have a strategic advantage in securing customers whilst generating attractive risk-adjusted returns and gaining operational insight.
       buttons: []
-  - type: feature_slider
+  - type: grid
+    variant: card
+    columns: Three
     intro:
       heading: Advantages for lenders
-      rich_editor: ""
-    features:
+    list:
+      - list_item:
-      - heading: New asset class for ESG investors
+          heading: New asset class for ESG investors
           rich_editor: Generate attractive, risk-adjusted returns in a new clean asset class comparable to an investment in renewable energy, whilst tracking the environmental benefits in real-time.
-        image: /img/lexus.jpeg
+          image: /img/sustainability.png
-        buttons:
-          - button:
+      - list_item:
-              variant: default
-      - heading: Differentiated offering for traditional lenders
+          heading: Differentiated offering for traditional lenders
           rich_editor: Gain a strategic advantage from your competitors, with risk-adjusted upside returns and downside protection.
+          image: /img/strategy.png
+      - list_item:
-      - heading: Investment visibility
+          heading: Investment visibility
           rich_editor: Our digital platform pulls live telematics directly from each vehicle giving you insight into asset security.
 Also, vehicle utilization patterns give insight into the economic performance of the borrower, meaning pre-emptive action can be taken to protect your investment.
-        image: /img/team.jpg
+          image: /img/protection.png
+      - list_item:
-      - heading: Fully automated payment collection
+          heading: Fully automated payment collection
           rich_editor: Monthly repayments are entirely managed by Zeti meaning you'll see the monthly repayments in your account hassle free.
+      - list_item:
+          heading: Optimised returns
+          rich_editor: Risk-adjusted upside returns with downside protection.
+          image: /img/line-chart.png
+  - type: image
     image: /img/shutterstock_742689853.jpg
-      - heading: Optimised returns
-        rich_editor: Risk-adjusted upside returns with downside protection.
-        image: /img/careers.jpg
   - type: grid
     variant: card
     intro: